younes-nb/react_javascript_test/README.md

 ## Step 4: Searchbar

 At this point, we will need our simple backend server, so make sure the Node server in `./backend_server` is up and running.
-This web server creates two API endpoint:
+This web server provides two API endpoint:

 1. The first API endpoint is accessible on `GET: http://localhost:3000/?q=[search query]` which returns a list of countries containing the search query.
 Example: `http://localhost:3000/?q=ira` returns list of all countries that include `ira` in their names.
 2. The second API endpoint is accessible on `GET: http://localhost:3000/chart/[country code]` which returns the instantaneous fictional currency value of the given country code.
-Example: `http://localhost:3000/chart/IR` returns a time series where the `x` value is time and `y` is a fictional currency value.
+Example: `http://localhost:3000/chart/IR` returns a single time point data where the `x` value is time in `HHMM` format and `y` is a fictional currency value.

-Now the goal in the first part is to create a search bar where the user can type and can see the results in real-time.
+Now in the first part, the goal is to create a searchbar where the user can type and see the results in real-time.
 Create an input and style it to your liking and come up with an elegant way to show the results interactively as the user types a search query in the input.
-There is no specific design guideline here, so make the styling the way you find personally pleasing.
+Here, there is no specific design guideline, so make the styling the way you find personally pleasing.

 > **Note:** Data fetching should be done with **React Query**